You can now complete your 2022 registration renewal online. Please follow the steps below to complete the renewal process.

 - Can’t remember your member registration number?
-You can find it by looking up your name in the public registry.
+You can find it by looking up your name in the public registry; type it in with no spaces or symbols.
 Or you can sign in using your primary email address.

 - Can’t remember your password?
 Click “Forgot your password?” and follow the directions, and you’ll receive an email with instructions to regain access.
 All fields are case-sensitive.